skasslatter/BeerApp-Assessment--React/README.md

 To make navigation easier I have added a navbar.
 The design of the site is fully responsive.
 <br/>

 <b>Challenges:</b>

+My first approach was to connect to the API directly from the frontend, which resulted in getting a CORS error.
+First a tried to find a workaround, but then I decided to built backend and call the API from there.

 ![alt text](https://res.cloudinary.com/dwnm4mxrr/image/upload/v1589896192/screenshots/beers1_nufnyr.png)
 ![alt text](https://res.cloudinary.com/dwnm4mxrr/image/upload/v1589896192/screenshots/beer2_mb7vxt.png)